SamBumgardner/Intro-To-Video-Game-Development/syllabus.md

 If you know you will have to miss a class in advance, then please let me know in an email and we'll work something out.

 If some terrible catastrophe caused you to miss a class, please also let me know in an email.
-My goal isn't to punish people for having bad luck; I just want to encourage everyone to give their best effort to get in the classroom on a regular basis.
+My goal isn't to punish people for having bad luck; I just want to encourage everyone to give their best effort to get in the ~~classroom~~ zoom meeting on a regular basis.

 ### Tentative Outline
 Weeks 1-4: